galiacheng/oracle-forms-reports-weblogic-on-azure/README.md

 - Open Azure portal, stop adminVM.
 - Create a snapshot from OS disk, make sure you are selecting the right availability zone, see above table.

+Keep the snapshot, you will use it for scaling.

 Create VMs for Forms and Reports replicas based on the snapshot:

 1. Create a disk from the snapshot.